dalance/svlint/md/manual-introduction.md

 ### Plugin rules

-svlint supports plugin rules, an example of which is available [here](https://github.com/dalance/svlint-plugin-sample).
+Svlint supports plugin rules, an example of which is available [here](https://github.com/dalance/svlint-plugin-sample).

 A plugin rule is one which is compiled separately to the main svlint binary,